 Slipped disc rules may enable you to escape lower back surgery.

-Very severe lower back and leg pain is frightening for the patient and to be honest a challenge for your chiropractor and surgeon alike.
+Very severe lower spine and leg pain is frightening for the patient and to be honest a challenge for your chiropractor and surgeon alike.
 Medicine itself coined the term FBS; failed back surgery.

 The antalgic posture, which I call the sign of Pisa, means you have to stop, or the pain will go down your leg.